OpenVPN/openvpn/doc/man-sections/generic-options.rst

   Note: as soon as OpenVPN has daemonized, it can not ask for usernames, passwords, or key pass phrases anymore.
-This has certain consequences, namely that using a password-protected private key will fail unless the ``--askpass`` option is used to tell OpenVPN to ask for the pass phrase (this requirement is new in v2.3.7, and is a consequence of calling daemon() before initializing the crypto layer).
+This has certain consequences, namely that using a password-protected private key will fail unless the ``--askpass`` option is used to tell OpenVPN to ask for the pass phrase.

   Further, using ``--daemon`` together with ``--auth-user-pass`` (entered on console) and ``--auth-nocache`` will fail as soon as key